mohammedimtiyaz-1/movieExplorer/README.md

 <img src="movie_gyan.gif" alt="Animated gif" height="382px">
 </p>

-<p>This Website is a simple search dashboard to explore the universities based on the important criterion.
-This is useful for the student who aspires to study abroad</p>
+<p>This Website is a simple search dashboard to explore the Movie & its Details based on the user's interest.
+It info on Certification of movies in different country</p>

 # Features